Shine On You Crazy Diamond: Parts VI–IX

 Part VIII (Wright, Gilmour, Waters; from 6:05 to 9:03) brings in Waters to play a second electric guitar for a high-noted sound riff while Gilmour plays the arpeggio riff that bridges Parts VII and VIII.
 A solid progression of funk in 4/4 plays for about two minutes before very slowly fading out as a single sustained keyboard note fades in around the nine-minute mark.
 Throughout this section, Wright's keyboards dominate, with the use of a Minimoog synthesizer, and a Hohner Clavinet.
 Originally the section clocked in at 8 minutes before it was edited down to three minutes on the final version (the unedited Part 8 without the electric piano and Minimoog overdubs surfaced on a bootleg called The Extraction Tapes).
 When performed on the "In the Flesh" tour in 1977, the section would be extended to between 5 and 10 minutes as it would feature guitar solos from Gilmour (which would vary from funky power chords to a proper solo as the Animals tour progressed) and Snowy White.
 In addition to their guitar solos, there was also occasional trading of leads from Gilmour and White instead of the keyboard sounds as heard on the record.

 Part IX (Wright, from 9:03 to 12:24) is played in 4/4 time.
 Gilmour described Part IX as "a slow 4/4 funeral march... the parting musical eulogy to Syd".
 Again, Wright's keyboards dominate, with little guitar input from Gilmour.
 Mason's drums play for much of this part, and the keyboards play for the final minute before fading out.
-On the fade-out, a short keyboard part of the melody of "See Emily Play" (at 12:07), one of Barrett's signature Pink Floyd songs, can be heard.
+The final notes are a fragment of the melody of "See Emily Play" (at 12:07), one of Barrett's signature Pink Floyd songs.
 This was the final solo writing credit Wright would receive in Pink Floyd during his lifetime, as well as his last writing credit of any kind until The Division Bell in 1994.

+In December 2025, a 50th anniversary edition of Wish You Were Here was released.
+This edition includes a newly remixed version of "Shine On You Crazy Diamond" (Parts I–IX), presented as a single continuous track for the first time, mixed by James Guthrie.